NationalSecurityAgency/timely/source/includes/_server.md

 The standalone server will not save your metric data across restarts.
 </aside>

-To deploy Timely with a running Accumulo instance you will need to modify the `conf/timely.properties` file appropriately.
+To deploy Timely with a running Accumulo instance you will need to modify the `conf/timely.yml` file appropriately.
 Then copy the `lib/timely-server.jar` and `lib/commons-lang3-*.jar` files to your Accumulo tablet servers.
 Finally, launch Timely using the `bin/timely-server.sh` script.

 ## SSL Setup

 To user Timely, both Timely and Grafana will need to use SSL certificates.
 Grafana requires a PEM encoded certificate file and an un-encrypted PEM private key file.
 Timely requires a PEM encoded certificate file and a PKCS#8 encoded private key file.
-Timely supports private keys with and without a password, just comment out the `timely.ssl.key.pass` property if there is no password for your private key.
+Timely supports private keys with and without a password, just comment out the `timely.security.ssl.key-password` property if there is no password for your private key.

 ### Creating your own SSL keys and certificates